 - Dulce de leche: I'm a huge fan of it because I'm from Argentina, where it's the most common jam and used for everything (like the Alfajores recipe that is so popular)

-- Dulce de leche: it's not hard to make, but I recommend buying a jar of the thick one that's the right one for this filling.
-Regular dulce de leche is too runny and you won't get perfect slices because it will drip and pool around.
+- Dulce de leche: it's not hard to make, but I recommend buying pastry dulce de leche.
+Regular dulce de leche is too runny and will drip and pool when you cut the pie.

-- Bananas: I recommend firm but ripe ones because they have a good color and flavor, but really the right banana for this pie is the one you like to eat, whether that's more or less firm.
+- Bananas: firm but ripe ones because they have a good color and flavor.

-- Heavy cream: this is my first choice, but heavy whipping cream also work, as does double.
+- Heavy cream: this is my first choice.
+Heavy whipping cream also works, as does double.
 I don't recommend light creams that have little or no fat content.

 - Chocolate shavings: a good semisweet chocolate bar is the best choice.